nathanial/utility-scripts/README.md

 ## macOS Notes

 - Scripts stick to tools bundled with macOS whenever possible; any extra dependencies are documented alongside the relevant script.
-- If you change shells or migrate machines, copy the `UTILITY_SCRIPTS_HOME` block into the new profile so the scripts remain on your `PATH`.
+- If you change shells or migrate machines, rerun `install.sh` (or copy your PATH block) so the scripts remain available.

 Happy scripting!